dougeby/IntuneDocs/intune-classic/whats-new/early-edition.md

 ---

-# The early edition for Microsoft Intune - May 2017
+# The early edition for Microsoft Intune - June 2017

-The **Early Edition** provides a list of features that are coming in upcoming releases of Microsoft Intune.
-This information is provided under NDA on an extremely limited basis and is subject to change.
+The **early edition** provides a list of features that are coming in upcoming releases of Microsoft Intune.
+This information is provided on an extremely limited basis and is subject to change.
+Please do not share this information outside of your company.
 Some features listed here are at risk of not making the cutoff dates and may be delayed until a future release.
 Other features are being tested in a pilot (flighting) to ensure they're customer-ready.
-Please reach out to your Intune/PM buddy if you have any questions or concerns.
+Please reach out to your Microsoft product group contact if you have any questions or concerns.

 This page is updated periodically.
 Check back for additional updates.

 > [!Note]
-> The following changes are under development for Intune.
-All of these features will eventually be supported for hybrid customers' deployments (Configuration Manager with Intune).
+>The following changes are under development for Intune.
 For more information about new hybrid features, check out our [hybrid What’s New page](https://docs.microsoft.com/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).

-## New capabilities

-### Single sign-on support from the Company Portal for iOS to Outlook for iOS <!--834012-->

-Users will no longer have to sign in to the Outlook app if they are signed in to the Company Portal app for iOS on the same device with the same account.
-When users launch the Outlook app, they will be able to select their account and automatically sign in.
-We are also working toward adding this functionality for other Microsoft apps.
+## What's coming to Intune on the Azure portal

+### New app configuration settings for the Intune Managed Browser <!--- 682951 --->

+We will be adding further configurations for the Intune Managed Browser app.
+You will be able to use an app configuration policy to configure the default home page and bookmarks for the browser.

+### Restrict Android device enrollment restriction by OS version <!-- 747620 -->

+Intune will support restricting Android enrollment by operating system version number.
+Under **Device Type Restriction**, the IT admin will be able to set a platform configuration to restrict enrollment between a minimum and maximum operating system value.
+Operating system versions must be specified as Major.Minor.Build.Rev, where Minor, Build and Rev are optional.

+>[!NOTE]
+>This is not a security feature, as compromised devices can misrepresent their operating system version information.
+This is a best-effort barrier for non-malicious users.

+### Android for Work support for Lookout <!-- 1087312 -->

+Intune connector with Lookout will support Android for Work devices when using the Lookout for Work app.
+You will be able to deploy the Lookout app inside or outside the container.

+### Support for offline apps from the Windows Store for Business <!--- 777044 --->

+Offline apps you purchase from the Windows Store for Business will now be synchronized to the Intune portal.
+You will then be able to deploy these apps to device groups or user groups.
+Offline apps are installed by Intune, and not by the store.

+### New settings for Windows 10 device restriction profile <!--- 978527,  978550, 978569, 978575, 1050031, 1058611, 1124583 --->

+The following settings will be available for Windows 10 device restriction profiles:

+- Windows Defender
+- Cellular and connectivity
+- Locked screen experience
+- Privacy
+- Search
+- Reporting and telemetry
+- Windows Spotlight
+- Edge browser

+### Support for shared iPads with the iOS Classroom app <!-- 1044681, 854689 -->

+We will be expanding the support for managing the iOS Classroom app to include students who log into shared iPads using their managed Apple ID.

+### Office 365 ProPlus app available for Windows 10 devices <!--1121362-->

+We're adding the new Office 365 ProPlus app type that makes it easy for you to assign Office 365 ProPlus apps to Windows 10 devices.
+Additionally, you will also be able to install Microsoft Project, and Microsoft Visio, if you own licenses for them.
+The apps you want will be bundled together and appear as one app in the list of apps in the Intune console.

+### Tag corporate-owned devices with serial number <!-- 1215070 -->

+Intune will support uploading iOS, macOS, and Android serial numbers as corporate-owned device identifiers.
+You will not be able to use serial numbers to block personal devices from enrolling at this time because serial numbers are not verified during enrollment.
+Blocking personal devices by serial number will be released in the near future.

+### SCOM management pack for Exchange connector <!-- 885457 -->

+The System Center Operations Manager (SCOM) management pack for Exchange connector will be available to help you parse the Exchange connector logs.
+This will give you different ways of monitoring Intune when you need to troubleshoot issues.

+### New role-based administration access for Intune admins <!-- 1099990 -->

+A new conditional access admin role is being added to view, create, modify, and delete Azure AD Conditional Access policies.
+Previously, only global admins and security admins had this permission.
+Intune admins can be granted with this role permissions so that they have access to conditional access policies.

+## What's coming to Intune apps

 ### Improved notification for Samsung KNOX startup PINs <!--1087143-->